 From Web 2.0 to Web3: The Evolution of the Internet

-It is good to refer to Web 2.0 as the “social” web, which was defined by large Internet companies such as Google, Facebook and Amazon, among others.
-These giants provided incredible service at the expense of privacy as they exploited this information to resell to advertisers.
-The Internet became a central place where people received many services for free, but companies became familiar with our private data a little too well.
+It is good to refer to Web 2.0 as the “social” web.
+It was defined by large Internet companies such as Google, Facebook and Amazon.
+These giants provided incredible service at the expense of privacy.
+They exploited this information to resell to advertisers.
+The Internet became a central place where people received many services for free.
+But companies became familiar with our private data a little too well.

-Web3, however, changes the game: No longer are they able to act as gatekeepers to your data for you to rely solely on such big players.
-However, Web3 is all about keeping the internet decentralized, where the user owns their data and not the company.
+Web3, however, changes the game.
+No longer are they able to act as gatekeepers to your data.
+You no longer rely solely on such big players.
+However, Web3 is all about keeping the internet decentralized.
+The user owns their data and not the company.
 Connections are P2P.
 That’s the magic of Web3: an independent internet that runs on the blockchain.

 Blockchain: The Backbone of Web3 and Its Capabilities

 That is where blockchain comes into the picture as the fundamental of Web3.
-By definition, blockchain is a distributed database, imagine a ledger or record book that contains multiple entries where the information is distributed across many computers and not a central controlling power.
+By definition, blockchain is a distributed database.
+Imagine a ledger or record book containing multiple entries.
+The information is distributed across many computers and no central controlling power.

 Key Features of Web3